Andrewogg92/it-service-automation/knowledge_base_auditor/readme.md

 # Self-Healing Knowledge Base Auditor

+## System Overview

+This system is an AI-driven knowledge base automation pipeline designed to evaluate support ticket resolution notes, determine whether existing documentation already exists in a structured knowledge index, and conditionally generate new knowledge base articles when needed.
+The system maintains persistent state through a PostgreSQL backend and logs execution outcomes for observability and auditability.

 This folder contains the orchestration blueprint and database schemas for the AI Auditor and Drafter system.

 ### Contents